lodash/lodash/doc/README.md

 <!-- div -->

 ### <a id="_value"></a>`_(value)`
-<a href="#_value">#</a> [&#x24C8;](https://github.com/lodash/lodash/blob/4.6.1/lodash.js#L1527 "View in source") [&#x24C9;][1]
+<a href="#_value">#</a> [&#x24C8;](https://github.com/lodash/lodash/blob/4.7.0/lodash.js#L1580 "View in source") [&#x24C9;][1]

-Creates a `lodash` object which wraps `value` to enable implicit method chaining.
+Creates a `lodash` object which wraps `value` to enable implicit method chain sequences.
 Methods that operate on and return arrays, collections, and functions can be chained together.
 Methods that retrieve a single value or may return a primitive value will automatically end the chain sequence and return the unwrapped value.
 Otherwise, the value must be unwrapped with `_#value`.
 <br>
 <br>
-Explicit chaining, which must be unwrapped with `_#value` in all cases, may be enabled using `_.chain`.
+Explicit chain sequences, which must be unwrapped with `_#value`, may be enabled using `_.chain`.
 <br>
 <br>
 The execution of chained methods is lazy, that is, it's deferred until `_#value` is implicitly or explicitly called.
 <br>
 <br>
 Lazy evaluation allows several methods to support shortcut fusion.
 Shortcut fusion is an optimization to merge iteratee calls; this avoids the creation of intermediate arrays and can greatly reduce the number of iteratee executions.
 Sections of a chain sequence qualify for shortcut fusion if the section is applied to an array of at least two hundred elements and any iteratees accept only one argument.
 The heuristic for whether a section qualifies for shortcut fusion is subject to change.
 <br>
 <br>
 Chaining is supported in custom builds as long as the `_#value` method is